b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 since before (see @sec:statistics_intro_one_or_two_tails) we multiplied one-tailed probability by 2 to get the two-tailed probability, here we do the opposite.
-We can do that because the probability distribution under $H_{0}$ (see upper left panel in @fig:tennisBetaExample) is symmetrical.
+We can do that because the probability distribution under $H_{0}$ (see upper left panel in @fig:tennisBetaExample) is symmetrical (that is why you musn't change the value of `probH0` in the body of `getSampleSizeBinomial`).

 Finally, we use the previously defined functions (`getXForBinomRightTailProb` and `getBetaForBinomialHA`) and conduct a series of experiments for different